The Redirect action redirects the website visitor’s browser to a chosen website address when they save or submit a form.

 An example configuration is show below:

-6. Click the Add icon to add a new action.
+- Click the Add icon by the Fallback URL Conditions setting to add a new condition.